 Vesper Lynd: Beautiful.

-2012: In "Skyfall" James Bond wears, among other things, a unique watch that was made for this film and was auctioned by Christie's in 2012 for almost 200,000 euros.
+2012: In “Skyfall,” James Bond wears, among other things, a unique watch that was made for this film and was auctioned by Christie's in 2012 for almost 200,000 euros.
 The Seamaster Planet Ocean 600M is made of titanium, while the production model is made of stainless steel.
-A caliber 8500 is used as the movement.
+The movement used is a caliber 8500.
 An Omega Seamaster Aqua Terra Ref.
-22.214.171.124.03.003.is also used in the film
+18.104.22.168.03.003 is also used in the film.

-2015: In "Spectre" Daniel Craig wears a Omega Seamaster 300 with a vintage look, which even picks up on the NATO strap from the Sean Connery films.
-The watch quotes a historical model from the 1960s of the last century.
+2015: In “Spectre” Daniel Craig wears an Omega Seamaster 300 with a vintage look, which even uses the NATO strap from the films with Sean Connery.
+The clock quotes a historical model from the 1960s of the last century.
 With an explosive function, it is more than just a timepiece.
 An Omega Aqua Terra can also be seen briefly in the film on Bond's wrist.